-We celebrate Manatee Appreciation Day every last Wednesday of March, on March 31 this year, to raise awareness for the endangered sea cows who are quickly falling victim to pollution, global warming, and hunting.
+We celebrate Manatee Appreciation Day on the last Wednesday of March, on March 29 this year, to raise awareness for the endangered sea cows who are quickly falling victim to pollution, global warming, and hunting.
 Did you know manatees weigh as much as 1,200 pounds but survive on seagrass alone?
 And that they have no natural enemy except humans?
 This day is celebrated to appreciate, learn more about, and protect the bloated bean-bag look-alikes from deadly human activities.

 History of Manatee Appreciation Day

 The harmless gentle giants of the sea are closely related to elephants with their egg-shaped heads and flat tail.
 They are 10 to 13 feet in length, weigh almost 1,300 pounds and, despite looking bulky, can move or swim very quickly if necessary.
 You can find them in slow rivers, saltwater bays, estuaries, canals, and other coastal areas, spending their lives either sleeping, eating, or traveling.
 They don’t have a care in the world and only need to surface occasionally to replenish their oxygen.

 It’s quite unfortunate that manatees have become endangered in recent years, mainly due to their loss of habitat.
 Comprising only three distinct species worldwide — West African, Amazonian, and West Indian — the aquatic animals regularly fall victim to poaching for their meat, the destruction of waterways, and careless collision with ships.

 New developments cause their natural nesting areas to be destroyed; contaminate the water with toxic sewage, manure, and fertilizers; and cause algal blooms.
 Manatees often fatally collide with boats and ships in the shallow waters where they need to live to feed on the seagrass, their only food resource.